Aerocatia/halopc-restored/README.md

-# Halo CE - Revised (Gearbox Halo PC)
+# Halo CE - Restored Edition (Gearbox Halo PC)
-The "Revised" tagset provides bug fixes and quality improvements for the tags and data provided with the Halo Custom Edition Halo Editing Kit.
+The "Restored" tagset provides bug fixes and quality improvements for the tags and data provided with the Halo Custom Edition Halo Editing Kit, including a complete restoration of Xbox shaders.

-This project aims to provide an updated drop-in replacement for the official HEK tagset release.

 This project does not set out to make changes that affect the playstyle or atmosphere of the game.
 Instead the goal is to fix bugs that occurred during the Halo PC porting process.

-## Difference from Halo CE "Refined"
-Unlike the Refined tagset, this tagset release does not use workarounds or hacks to try and imitate the visuals of the Xbox version on Halo PC's buggy engine, instead this release fixes bugs with the Halo PC content while mostly keeping within the intended tag features of Halo PC (see requirements below).

-This allows these tags to be a drop-in replacment for other tags that expect the original tags released by Gearbox.
-As a result this tagset keeps the Halo PC `shader_transparent_chicago` shaders that stand-in for the lack of `shader_transparent_generic` support.
+By default Xbox shader tags are used, however if the downgraded Gearbox shaders are still needed they are available in the `gearbox-shaders` branch.

+## Engine support
+Cache files (maps) can be compiled for the following engines from these tags, provided the below requirements are met:

+- Halo PC (2003 retail)
+- Halo Trial
+- Halo Custom Edition

 ## Requirements
-This tagset requires a mod like [Chimera](https://github.com/SnowyMouse/chimera) to work correctly.
+No engine bug workarounds are used in these tags.
+A mod like [Chimera](https://github.com/SnowyMouse/chimera) is required for the tags to work correctly.
 The following non-stock features are needed for full support:

 - Support for monochrome bitmaps in A8Y8 or Y8 format.
-- Support for the `0.5 hud scale` flag that was added to MCC
+- Support for the `0.5 hud scale` bitmap flag that was added to MCC
-- Support for the custom `force hud use highres scale` flag
+- Support for the custom `force hud use highres scale` bitmap flag
 - Support for shader_model `use xbox multipurpose channel order` flag (by default only so using the diffuse as a multi does the same thing it did on Xbox)

-It is possible to build maps using this tagset that can also run on an unmodded stock game, provided all included bitmaps are only loaded from `bitmaps.map`.
-In this case the client can use the original versions that do not need extra features provided by mods as long as the original `bitmaps.map` is used.
+- Support for `shader_transparent_generic` tags

 Note that due to `tool.exe` bugs there can be issues when building against resource maps made using tags other than the ones included in this tagset.
 This includes the stock resource maps that come with the game.